7 Symptoms of Not Eating Enough Calories & 4 Step Treatment Guide

 The convention advice to eat less and exercise more has created a situation in which many people suffer from a damaged metabolism.

 The act of reducing the number of calories that you consume for a sustained period of time (more than 21 consecutive days) causes a number of damaging changes to your metabolism, hormones and thyroid systems.

 The result is what most people have come to know as "starvation" mode.

-And this phenomenon is well documented in the literature:
+And this phenomenon is well documented in the literature (1):

-The graph above is from the "biggest loser study" which is a study that followed the contestants of the biggest loser during their journey and 6 years afterwards.
+The graph above is from the "biggest loser study" which is a study that followed the contestants of the biggest loser during their journey and 6 years afterward.